mkkrishna12/Lab_Admin/README.md

 - Basic Functionalities - Any Script

 **INVOLVEMENT OF DATA STRUCTURES:**
-- Queue: Handling Requests and Responses
+- Queue: Storing Requests and Responses
+- Unordered Map: Storing Client Information

 **LIMITATIONS:**
 1. Server should be listening at a predefined port number.